Charismatic Episcopal Church: Since 2006-2007 schism

 On October 15, 2007, at a scheduled patriarch's council meeting, the patriarch, Randolph Adler, requested to retire as patriarch of the ICCEC and as primate of the United States.
 The council accepted his request, expressing gratitude for all he had done in the formation and launching of the vision which led to the ICCEC.
 Archbishop Hines of the Philippines, as senior bishop on the patriarch's council, was appointed as acting patriarch (supervising bishop) for the ICCEC until a formal election could be held.
 On January 9, 2008, Archbishop Hines announced that the patriarch's council, in accordance with the canons, had elected Craig W. Bates as the ICCEC's new patriarch.
 On July 30, 2008, during the ICCEC's 4th International Convocation, Bates was enthroned as the second patriarch and primate of the ICCEC in North America.
 The celebration was presided over by Loren Thomas Hines, Archbishop of Manila and the ICCEC's primate in the Philippines and Asia.

+Statistics

+In 2008, the Charismatic Episcopal Church claimed more than 1,600 churches altogether.
+By 2014, it had an estimated 2,000 churches.
+In 2023, its international provinces claimed more than 34 churches and missions throughout Europe, Africa, and Asia.